Few locations scheduling vaccine; New COVID-19 cases continue to ease

 Two weeks after the Pennsylvania Department of Health made COVID-19 vaccine available to anyone age 65 and older, the medication remains hard to come by.

-A map of providers and contact information on the health department website and can be access from the state’s homepage, pa.gov, by clicking on “Getting the COVID vaccine.”
+A map of providers and contact information on the health department website can be accessed from the state’s homepage, pa.gov, by clicking on “Getting the COVID vaccine.”

 The Tribune-Democrat checked more than 40 vaccine providers across Cambria, Somerset and Bedford counties and the Altoona area.
 Most websites and voicemail messages announced the providers were out of vaccine and advised those seeking the first dose to check the website or call back for updates.